 What is the Year One Phonics Screening Check?

 The phonics screening check was introduced in 2011-12; it is a short, light-touch assessment to confirm whether individual children have learnt phonic decoding to an appropriate standard.
 It consists of a list of 40 words, half real words and half non-words, which all Year 1 children read to a teacher.
-It takes place at the end of Year One and is a statutory requirement.
+It takes place at the end of Year 1 and is a statutory requirement.
+If children do not pass the phonics screening check in Year 1, they will retake it in Year 2.